THE CENTER FOR SEXUAL HEALTH PROMOTION AT INDIANA UNIVERSITY

 This study was accepted for publication in a top peer-reviewed scientific journal, Cancer Nursing, which is read by the women and men who most commonly interact with and support breast cancer patients.
-It was published in fall of 2008.
+It was published in Fall 2008.

 This study was important for several reasons: